 Individuals with food allergies and their family members should have a clear plan of action in case of an accidental ingestion of the offending food.
 Emergency medications such as antihistamines and epinephrine should always be available.

-Susceptible people should keep with them an epinephrine kit (brand names are Epi-Pen, Ana Kit, Ana Guard) in case of exposure to the allergen.
+Susceptible people should keep with them an epinephrine kit (a brand name is Epi-Pen Auvi-Q) in case of exposure to the allergen.